 She holds a BA from the University of Maryland in Jewish Studies, and a MA from Brandeis University in Near Eastern and Jewish Studies.
 Shira lives in New Jersey with her husband, Alan and her three children, Joshua, Shoshana and Danielle.

 In order to achieve the goal that no camper ever has to pay to attend camp, the Village uses volunteers extensively.
 These volunteers include medical professionals, psychologists, program volunteers, counselors, and pre-army and national service young adults.
-In 2014 we welcomed 700 volunteers.
-In 2015 we anticipating welcoming 1,000 volunteers.
+In 2021 we welcomed 650 volunteers.
+In 2022 we anticipate welcoming 1,000 volunteers.

 Click here to learn more about our volunteers and apply to volunteer.